 Welcome to the website of the Council of Europe Programme Office in Ankara!

-This Office was established in April 2004, since when it has been implementing various projects and programmes, especially in the judicial area, which support Turkey in fulfilling Council of Europe standards in the field of human rights, rule of law, and democracy.
+The Council of Europe Programme Office in Ankara was established in April 2004.
+Since then the Council of Europe has been implementing various projects and programmes, which aim to support Turkey in fulfilling the Council of Europe standards in the fields of human rights, rule of law and democracy.